Menu

 $14M Personal Injury Settlement

-$11M Personal Injury Settlement
+$11M Med.
+Malpractice Settlement

-Who is Liable for a Truck Accident in Virginia?
+Who Is Liable for a Truck Accident in Virginia?

 The different factors in Virginia truck accidents such as state laws, local laws, and federal laws, as well as the many parties that could have contributed to the accident occurring, makes truck accident claims very complicated.
 Our nationally recognized truck accident lawyers at Regan Zambri Long have over 100 years of combined experience and will determine which party or parties are liable for the accident.
 After we determine the responsible parties, we will hold them accountable to pay damages for the following: